dsc-courses/dsc209r-2025-fa/projects/final_project.md

 ## Explorable Explanations

-Your task is to create an Explorable Explanation: an interactive article that explains a complex subject to the reader.
-The dataset needs to be picked from the same list as Project 3.
-Focus on creating one or more interactive diagrams interlinked with explanatory text or annotations.
+Your task is to create an Explorable Explanation: an interactive article that explains a complex subject to the reader. **You’re welcome to use any dataset of your choice (see requirements about datasets below).
+If you don’t have one in mind, please choose one of the four datasets provided for Project 3.** Focus on creating one or more interactive diagrams interlinked with explanatory text or annotations.
 We urge you to focus on a highly visual and/or interactive experience, as opposed to expecting a viewer to read large amounts of article text.

 Some useful references are: